 ONTHEGO GROUP PTY LTD - TERMS OF SALE

-TERMS AND CONDITIONS OF SALE DATED 26 Feb 2018 BETWEEN ONTHEGO GROUP PTY LTD (ACN 159 056 087) (“the Company”) AND (“the Customer”)
+TERMS AND CONDITIONS OF SALE DATED 18 JANUARY 2020 BETWEEN ONTHEGO GROUP PTY LTD (ACN 159 056 087) (“THE COMPANY”) AND (“THE CUSTOMER”)

 1. DEFINITIONS AND INTERPRETATION